Legal Aid was available for personal injury and medical negligence claims until the end of the last century.

-The solicitor cannot deduct the premium from your compensation unless the terms of the No Win No Fee agreement, specifically provide for this.
+The solicitor cannot deduct the premium from your compensation unless the terms of the No Win No Fee agreement specifically provide for this.
 These premiums can amount to hundreds of pounds.

-It is important you know beforehand whether a policy is going to be taken out on your behalf, how much the insurance premium will be and whether, in the event of you winning the case, a separate charge for this will be taken from your compensation.
+whether, in the event of you winning the case, a separate charge for this will be taken from your compensation.